Why You Should Avoid a Credit Card Cash Advance

-If you need to take out a cash advance, it's likely you have a pretty big financial problem.
+Consider whether your need to take out a cash advance is a sign of a bigger financial problem.
 Ideally, you should have enough income to meet all your financial obligations.
-And, if you don’t have enough money to pay your basic bills and necessary expenses like rent and utilities, how will you have enough money to pay your credit card bill when it comes?
+If you don’t have enough money to pay your basic bills and necessary expenses like rent and utilities, how will you have enough money to pay your credit card bill when it comes?

 People who take out cash advances are more likely to default on their credit card debt than people who do not.
 That’s part of the reason that interest rates on cash advances are higher.
-It also means you’re at risk of falling behind on your credit card payments if you have to take out a cash advance.
+It could also make you more at risk of falling behind on your credit card payments.

-If you find that you’re frequently using cash advances to pay for things—especially essentials like groceries—it’s time to take a closer look at your budget and spending and make efforts to align the two.
+If you need cash in a pinch, there are ways to get cash from a credit card without doing an actual cash advance, including shifting around how you pay your bills or being creative with gift cards.
+But if you find that you’re frequently using cash advances to pay for things—especially essentials like groceries—it’s time to take a closer look at your budget and spending and make efforts to align the two.

 Bank of America.
 "What is a Credit Card Cash Advance?"
 Accessed April 30, 2020.

 Consumer Financial Protection Bureau.
 "What is a Grace Period for a Credit Card?"
 Accessed April 30, 2020.